larkinmaxim/RepoSetupandUpdate/README.md

 - **Method 2 (Optional):** `.\DailyUpdate.ps1`

 **What it does:**
-- Automatically detects the latest version number
-- Force-pulls latest changes from all configured repositories
+- Automatically pulls latest changes from all configured repositories
 - Shows progress bars for each operation
 - Handles branch creation and switching automatically
 - Provides detailed completion summary